celias/sickfits/README.md

 The app also includes many server-side aspects including including JWT authentication, permissions, sending email, uploading images, and charging credit cards with Stripe.

-In addition to building both the front and backend, the last 1/3 of the course was spent testing components with __Jest and Enzyme__.
+In addition to building both the front and backend, the last 1/3 of the course was spent testing the App.

 # Tech Stack